bryokim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions -  creates a directory called my_dir with permissions 751 in the working directory.

 13-change_group - changes the group owner to school for the file hello.

+100-change_owner_and_group - changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+101-symbolic_link_permissions - changes the owner and the group owner of _hello to vincent and staff respectively. _hello is a symbolic link in the current working directory.

+102-if_only - changes the owner of the file hello to betty only if it is owned by the user guillaume.